I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3d10umddi/nc-d3d10umddi-pfnd3d10ddi-seterror-cb.md

 ## -remarks
 <p>A user-mode display driver can call <b>pfnSetErrorCb</b> many times for each driver invocation.
 For the driver's functions that do not return status codes, the driver uses <b>pfnSetErrorCb</b> to return error information to the Direct3D runtime. </p>

-<p>A user-mode display driver can call <b>pfnSetErrorCb</b> many times for each driver invocation.
-For the driver's functions that do not return status codes, the driver uses <b>pfnSetErrorCb</b> to return error information to the Direct3D runtime. </p>

 ## -requirements
 <table>
 <tr>